dafoumiR24/Expression-Profiles-Validation/README.md

 _NORM_EXPR_VALUES_MIR_: a data frame containing normalized expression values for a series of samples, with rows corresponding to mature miRNAs and columns to samples<br/>
 _gene_list_: a character vector containing mRNAs to be included in the network<br/>
 _miRNA_list_: a character vector containing miRNAs to be included in the network<br/>
 _method_: a character string indicating which correlation coefficient is to be used for the test.
-One of pearson, kendall, or spearman, can be abbreviated<br/>
+One of "pearson", "kendall", or "spearman", can be abbreviated<br/>
 _adjust_pvalue_method_: character string specifying p-value adjustment method.
-Possible options: holm, hochberg, hommel, bonferroni, BH, BY, fdr, none<br/>
+Possible options: "holm", "hochberg", "hommel", "bonferroni", "BH", "BY", "fdr", "none"<br/>
 _miRNA_annot_: a character string indicating the data frame of annotation of mature miRNAs.
 The first column contains the mature miRNA accession numbers (MIMAT SYMBOLS) and the second one the mature miRNA symbols<br/>
 _cor_pvalue_cutoff_: a correlation p-value threshold to define the most significant miRNA-mRNA interactions<br/>
 _outputFileFolder_: a character string indicating the output directory pathway<br/>